haris461/pf-project-connect-4/README.md

 bool check_vertical_combo(int x, int y, int player);
 bool check_horizontal_combo(int x, int y, int player);

+The using namespace std; statement is used for convenience, allowing the use of cout and cin without the std:: prefix.
+Function declarations for various game functions such as drawing the board, player movement, and checking for winning combinations.

 int board_info[HEIGHT][WIDTH] = { {0,0,0,0,0,0,0},
                                  {0,0,0,0,0,0,0},
                                  {0,0,0,0,0,0,0},
                                  {0,0,0,0,0,0,0},
                                  {0,0,0,0,0,0,0},
                                  {0,0,0,0,0,0,0} };

+              A 2D array board_info representing the game board is initialized with zeros.
+Each element corresponds to a cell on the board.

                                  void draw_board()
 {